Muukid/muGraphics/README.md

 ## Colors of each rect corner

-Every aspect about a rect is customizable besides the individual color of each corner of the rect; every rect is defined by one color and one color only, making rect gradient effects only possible by rendering triangles that form rects, which is slightly less optimal and slightly more annoying.
+Every visual aspect about a rect is customizable besides the individual color of each corner of the rect; every rect is defined by one color and one color only, making rect gradient effects only possible by rendering triangles that form rects, which is slightly less optimal and slightly more annoying.

+## Mipmapping

+Currently, mug has no built-in support for mipmapping.

+## OpenGL error checking

+OpenGL mode in mug doesn't perform much error checking.
+This means that if something goes fatally wrong, there is a fair chance that mug won't catch onto it, which will lead to a crash.
+Usually, this is fine, since the crash was incorrect behavior on the user's end, but it becomes an issue when less predictable errors are thrown, such as memory limits.

 # Other library dependencies